Why You Can't Sleep

 Sleep onset requires a 1–2°F core temperature drop.
 The parasympathetic state — which breathwork activates — promotes peripheral vasodilation, pushing heat to the extremities and allowing core temp to fall faster.

-Pre-Sleep Breathing Protocols
+Pre-Sleep Protocols

-4-7-8 Breathing (Primary)
+4-7-8 Breathing (Primary Sleep Protocol)

 Fastest sleep onset intervention — works in 4 cycles for most people